artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Administrative users can add or edit format policies using forms on this page.
-Detailed instructions are in the User manual - Format Policy Registry (FPR) with more comprehensive, administrative instructions in the Administrator manual under Format Policy Registry (FPR)
+Detailed instructions are in the User manual - Format Policy Registry (FPR) with more comprehensive, administrative instructions in Format Policy Registry (FPR) :ref:`Administrators manual <fpr:index>`

 A format policy consists of the business rules and tool commands for format normalization.
 The FPR lists all of Archivematica's default format policy rules.